sgfdejesus/PA3---Python-Data-Analysis-PANDAS-/README.md

 ## Problem 2:
 ### Overview
-This problem involves analyzing a dataset contained in a .csv file.
-The process includes:
-- Loading the .csv file into a pandas DataFrame named `cars`
+This task involves data extraction from a pandas DataFrame using subsetting, slicing, and indexing techniques.
+The operations include:
-- Displaying both the first five and last five rows of the DataFrame
+- Displaying the first five rows with odd-numbered columns.
+- Extracting the row with the car model ‘Mazda RX4’.
+- Determining the number of cylinders in the car model ‘Camaro Z28’.
+- Displaying the cylinders and gear type for the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’, and ‘Honda Civic’.

 ### Code Implementation
 ``` python